CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 The one-th element of ``numbers``, which used to be 123, is now 5.

-.. index:: index!starting at zero
+.. index:: index;starting at zero

 .. index:: zero, index starting at